Authenteq raises $5 million for blockchain identity verification

 The market for mobile identity verification is currently estimated at $10 billion and is expected to double in the next four to five years, according to consulting firm McKinsey.

-Authenteq differentiates itself from other players in the market with its eID, which gives the user complete control and ownership over their online identity.
-Authenteq’s plan is to introduce various disruptive services for the largely untapped market in the identity space.
+Authenteq differentiates itself from other players in the space with its eID, which gives the user complete control and ownership over their online identity.
+Authenteq’s plan is to introduce various disruptive services for the largely untapped market.

-Authenteq has 22 employees working in its Berlin and Reykjavik offices, and the new funding will be used in part to hire a range of new positions.
+The company has 22 employees working in its Berlin and Reykjavik offices, and the new funding will be used in part to fill a range of new positions.

-Authenteq’s identity management service can help curb the scourge of internet trolls.
+Authenteq believes its identity management service can help curb the scourge of internet trolls.
 Trolling has become endemic across platforms ranging from Twitter and Facebook to online news sites, and these haters have made many previously family friendly and socially responsible websites into havens for online abuse.
 No matter how many troll accounts are deleted by the provider, they still return under a new name or handle and continue their vile behavior, threats, and harassment.

 With Trollteq, once a user is banned, they are gone for good and cannot re-register under a false name or identity.
 It requires buy-in from platforms that allow some degree of anonymity or privacy, as Trollteq uses Authenteq’s identity management system, which requires people to verify that they are human.

-You have to use your smartphone to capture your image, selfie-style.
+You first have to use your smartphone to capture your image, selfie-style.
 Then you take a picture of your valid driver’s license or some other form of sovereign identification.
 Authenteq verifies that the images are of you and that the ID card is legitimate.
 Then it associates you with a login account that you are creating, without giving away your identity.

-Reykjavik, Iceland-based Authenteq will then verify to a third party — in this case, the platform you are signing up to join — that you are a real human.
-You are only allowed to use your identification to sign up for one account.
-You can’t use the same identification to sign up for a new account if you are banned.
+Authenteq will then verify to a third party — in this case, the platform you are signing up to join — that you are a real human.
+You are only allowed to use your identification to sign up for one account, which means you can’t use the same identification to sign up for a new account if you are banned.

 Authenteq stores a hashstring on the blockchain that, if checked, simply verifies that you are a human who opened an account.
 It will not keep your picture or your identification information once the verification process has been completed.
 If it ever becomes necessary to re-verify your identity, Authenteq will look up the hashstring on the blockchain, which is a secure and transparent decentralized digital ledger.
 With passports, Authenteq can read an encrypted chip for verification.